sidhujag/bitshares-opencart/README.md

 # Configuration

+1. Run bitshares_client --server --rpcuser=<your rpc user setting> --rpcpass=<your rpc password setting> --httpport=<your http port setting>
+2. type wallet_open <your wallet name, usually default>.
+This will open you're wallet so you may unlock it.
+3. type wallet_unlock 9999999.
+This will unlock your wallet so new transactions will be posted to your wallet, which this extension will read every x minutes based on a CRON job (CRON URL available via extension settings).
-1. In the opencart administration under Extensions->Payments, click the "Install" link on the Bitshares row.
+4. In the opencart administration under Extensions->Payments, click the "Install" link on the Bitshares row.
-2. Also under Extensions->Payments, click the "Edit" link on the Bitshares row.
+5. Also under Extensions->Payments, click the "Edit" link on the Bitshares row.
-3. Configure the extension settings including RPC settings
+6. Configure the extension settings including RPC settings that you used above to start the client.
-4. Set the status to enabled (this activates the bitshares payment extension and enabled shoppers to select the bitshares payment method).
+7. Set the status to enabled (this activates the bitshares payment extension and enabled shoppers to select the bitshares payment method).
+8. Set up a CRON job to access the CRON job url found in the extension settings.
+Set it to any desired time interval, based on the size of your server, the better server you have the more frequent the interval can be.
+It's pretty light-weight you can play with the settings and see how it affects the responsiveness of your site.

 # Usage